AlexBW145/ABWRandomEventsOverload/README.md

 - Suggested Traffic Trouble cars exploding when colliding with frozen NPCs.
 - Made the API that this mod was dependent to.
 - Made Level Loader and Level Studio, which the mod has compatability with.

+# Content Notice
+*This mod contains events that were originated and belonged to different video games and is not responsible for the damage that caused towards Baldi's super schoolhouse.*